directus/directus/docs/extensions/sdk-composables.md

 ## `useApi()`

-The `useApi` composable allows extensions to make requests to endpoints within Directus.
-It acts as a wrapper around the axios library, providing some extra functionalities.
-For instance, `useApi` automatically authenticates requests made from your app extensions with the current user.
-It also provides concurrency control when making multiple requests.
+The `useApi` composable is a wrapper around the `axios` library that adds the `Authorization` header and provides concurrency control when making multiple requests.

-Use the `useApi` composable when you need to make authorized API requests from your app extension.
+Use the `useApi` composable when you need to make authorized API requests from your App extension.

-Here’s a sample code of how to implement `useApi`

 ```html
 <script setup>